danieljku/Tipper/README.md

 Submitted by: Daniel Ku

-Time spent: 1 hours spent in total
+Time spent: 1.5 hours spent in total for the app
             2 hours spent trying to implement a different feature but ended up not being possible due to Swift3 change prohibiting a certain framework.

 ## User Stories